Skip to content

 command_result{text}Response to a slash command

-Attachments use markers in reply text ([IMAGE:/path], [FILE:/path], [VOICE:/path], [VIDEO:/path]) which the gateway strips and moves into the structured attachments array — see Channels → Media Support.
+Attachments use markers in reply text ([IMAGE:/path], [FILE:/path], [VOICE:/path], [VIDEO:/path]) which the gateway strips and moves into the structured attachments array with {type, path, filename} entries.

 REST API